Amir1361/Materials_Design_by_ML_DL/Run_cluster/README.md

-Running the design of experiment results on Boise State University R2 cluster
+Bash script for running Moose on Boise State University R2 cluster based on the design of experiment results